fgallinaro/fgallinaro.github.io/modelltheorie_1_2324.md

 Please refer to the notes on course and examination achievements in the Modulhanbuch.

 For the Studienleistung it will be sufficient to obtain at least 50% of the points available from the exercise sheets.
-For the Pr&uuml;fungsleistung it will be necessary to pass an oral examination, to acess which it is necessary to obtain at least 50% of the points available from the exercise sheets.
+For the Pr&uuml;fungsleistung it will be necessary to pass an oral examination, to acess which it is necessary to obtain the Studienleistung.

 <!--
 <h2>Anmeldung/Organisatorisches</h2>